dotnet/docs/docs/core/compatibility/core-libraries/7.0/filestream-compat-switch.md

 ---
 title: ".NET 7 breaking change: Legacy FileStream strategy removed"
-description: Learn about the .NET 7 breaking change in core .NET libraries where the the ability to use the legacy `FileStream` implementation has been removed. ms.date: 10/04/2022
+description: Learn about the .NET 7 breaking change in core .NET libraries where the ability to use the legacy `FileStream` implementation has been removed. ms.date: 10/04/2022
 ---
 # Legacy FileStream strategy removed